We’ve accepted a world without cookies. Now let’s prepare.

 With first-party data being king, it’s more important now than ever before that clients get their data in a clean and manageable state.

 Clients/agencies should determine a preferred data onboarding platform (i.e., LiveRamp, Signal, etc.) now in order to be able to leverage their first-party data across media/programmatic/social platforms.
-The legal/security concerns around these offerings can take up nine months or more to have an agreed-upon MSA in place, so start now.
+The legal/security concerns around these offerings can take up to nine months or more to have an agreed-upon MSA in place, so start now.

 Clients and their agencies need to determine, and be aligned, around their identity-management platform and attribution approach in order to build the most relevant, frictionless and privacy-safe experience for customers.